CMSMUSiC/NanoMUSiC/NanoMUSiC/PxlAnalyzer/EventClassFactory/readme.md

 This repository contains the EventClassFactory for the MUSiC classification within the TAPAS framework.
-Part of the repo are the TEventClass ROOT object and a custom Analysis (CcEventClass) for the PxlAnalyzer in TAPAS.
+Part of the repo are the TEventClass ROOT object and a custom Analysis (EventClassFactory) for the PxlAnalyzer in TAPAS.